TWKB/Specification/twkb.md

 That means that when the application has read this size information, by adding this size value to the cursor it is standing in front of the next geoemtry.<br>
 In that way it is very fast to just scan through the geometries to get the bounding boxes or to distribute geometries to different threads to be read.

-####2D Bounding box
-4 varInt<br>
-If the bounding box bit in the first byte is set a 2D bounding boxe comes next.
-A bounding box is represented by it's lower left x and y value as varInt followed by delta-values to find the upper right corner as varInts.

 ###The type

 * 1 byte holding geometry **type** and **number of dimensions**